This is Scary Shotgun Time if I ever saw it. The shooter is trying to one hand a 12G and it also appears like its near a residence.

 Cold War opens with the band of well armed men closing in on the house.
 They start out in stealth mode but that doesn’t last long.
-The Zombie who’s been running around outside the house charges, and gets lit up, alerting the occupants of the house that they are about to be joined by newcomers.
-The brave men use Sun as a distraction, telling her to wave a bit of cloth.
+The Zombie circling the house charges, drawing a ton of fire.
+The occupants of the house now know they are under attack.
+The brave attackers use Sun as a distraction, telling her to wave a bit of cloth.

 Inside, Rose sends Anna upstairs while she plans on defending the 1st floor.
-Freddie desperately wants a gun, and then to surrender, but Rose isn’t taking any chances with a grouped of armed men around Anna.
+Freddie desperately wants a gun, and then to surrender.
+Thankfully Rose isn’t taking any chances with a grouped of armed men around Anna.
 After Anna takes a shot the well armed group lights up the house, hitting Freddie in the process.
 This is when Rose does something cruel, gut genius.
-What do you do with someone who is wounded and likely do die and turn into a Zombie?
+What do you do with someone who is likely do die and turn into a Zombie?

 It’s not nice, but Rose just put a deadly guard in the basement.

-Lucky for Rose and Anna the second group of survivors shows up while they are being attacked, causing a three way shootout.
-Much easier to survive when there are lots of different people shooting at each other, instead of them all shooting at you.
+Lucky for Rose and Anna the second group of survivors shows up while they are being attacked.
+This results in a three way shootout.
+This makes it much easier to survive.
+Everyone is shooting at each other, instead of them all shooting at you.

 Which brings one unfortunate soul into the basement where Freddie gets a little too close and personal.